Bernhard Steinberger: Return to teaching

-On 18 April 1963 Bernhard Steinberger finally received a communication from the secretary of state that the authorities were "in agreement with his commitement to teaching" ("Einsatz in der Lehrtätigkeit einverstanden").
+On 18 April 1963 Bernhard Steinberger finally received a communication from the secretary of state that the authorities were "in agreement with his commitment to teaching" ("Einsatz in der Lehrtätigkeit einverstanden").
 The threat to his future academic career from the stipulation in his sentence back on 9 March 1957 that he "should not be active in the public service nor in any leading function in economics or the arts" appeared to have been lifted.
 On 24 April 1963, after discussions with future colleagues at the college Steinberger reluctantly but definitively withdrew his claims for restitution: "I will not disguise the fact that my decision to draw a line under the events of 1949-1955 is a difficult one.
 But my desire to live in harmony with the party to which I feel I belong was decisive.
 Future developments would make a mockery of his reasoning here.
 Steinberger's strong reservations about the party leadership of Comrades Ulbricht and Honecker continued to underpin his political attitudes.
 The party advised him later during the 1960s that his expulsion from it had become irrevocable.

 There were more disappointments and indignities, but during the later 1960s he was nevertheless able to make progress with his academic career.
 In 1963 Steinberger lodged his (first) application for restoration of his recognition as a victim of National Socialist persecution.
 He had to wait till December 1967 before that status was re-conferred.
 In February 1964 he was required to break off work on a research project he was undertaking for the National Planning Commission.
 Then, after lodging a complaint with the State Council (Staatsrat), he was permitted a two year research contract with the Economics Research Institute of the National Planning Commission.
 The subject of his researches was work-force planning in the context of overall long-term economic planning ("Volkswirtschaftliche Bilanzierung und langfristige Planung der Arbeitskräfte").
 He was able to incorporate this work into a dissertation entitled "Grundlagen der prognostischen und perspektivischen zentralen Arbeitskräfte- und Bildungsplanung" in return for which he finally received a doctorate, two days after his fiftieth birthday, on 19 September 1967.
 The assessors awarded his work a "summa cum laude" commendation.

 On 1 June 1970 Steinberger accepted a professorship in Socialist Economics, over the next seven years, till his retirement in 1977, his focus was entirely on teaching.
 He planned to research and obtain his habilitation, a higher academic qualification generally seen as a way to reinforce a professional career in the universities sector.
 However, his plans for a suitable dissertation, submitted in 1974, were not accepted.
 During the surging wave of social and political changes that were a feature of 1989/90 Bernhard Steinberger became a Berlin-based advisor to New Forum.